jacklehamster/boardgame/README.md

 I started with Prime Chess.
 I figured that a game where numbers is involved would be very difficult for humans to play.
 That said, even playing at random sometimes lets the player beat the AI, or on occasion the game ends with nobody able to complete the game, given that pieces with even numbers are doomed to miss every other cell.

 My second attempt was Cross Prime.
 This time, I was pretty sure that the AI, being able to calculate primes easily, would outperform a human.
 This is true for most of the time, but occasionally, playing at random does end up with victory.

+I added Reverse Cross Prime because I think the AI has an easier time winning, if the large numbers don't come towards the end.
+I haven't tested extensively, but I believe that to be true.
+So perhaps, that is really the board game where is **"Impossible"** for humans to beat the AI!

 At the end, I just decided to not include this into the Impossible Room.
 But I just kept these games around just for fun.